AdobeDocs/campaign-classic-learn.en/help/troubleshoot-adobe-campaign/resolve-pending-state-sms-delivery.md

 ---
-title: SMS delivery going in pending state
+title: SMS delivery going into pending state
 description: Learn how to resolve the issue of an SMS delivery going into the  pending state for newly created external account.
 feature: SMS
 role: Admin